On or around 05/01/2019 (Ongoing date of last review)

 On March 27, 2018, the Court issued an Order remanding this case to State Court.
 This case is remanded to the Superior Court of Washington in and for King County.

 A related case continues in the District Court under Docket 18-CV-00812.
 On January 4, 2019, the Court issued an Order appointing Lead Plaintiff and Counsel.
+Lead Plaintiff filed an amended Complaint on April 30.

 Company & Securities Information